 In order to increase organic traffic to your website, you will need to focus on the 4 pillars of SEO: Content Marketing, On-page SEO, Off-page SEO, Technical SEO.
 By optimizing every element of the website, an online business will have an easier time increasing its rankings, and organic traffic.

 Let’s take a look at why these four elements are important for increasing organic traffic.

 Content marketing is one of the best ways to increase organic traffic to your website.
 It’s a strategy that involves creating and publishing quality content that is relevant to your target audience.
 This will attract search engine users who are looking for information about the topics you cover.

 2. On-page SEO

-On-page SEO is also important in order to make sure your website appears high up in search engine results pages (SERPs).
+On-page SEO is important in order to make sure your website rank well on search engine results pages (SERPs).
 This includes things like using keywords throughout your content, optimizing your titles and descriptions, and making sure you have a well-optimized website overall.
-Off-page SEO refers to strategies you can use outside of Google search engines, such as social media engagement and link building.

 3. Off-page SEO